-The trip to Austin must have been uneventful since I don’t remember anything about it—hitchhiking between Houston, Austin, and San Antonio was relatively common in the late ’60s and early ’70s, and I did it on numerous occasions.
+The trips to and from Austin must have been uneventful since I don’t remember anything about them.
 After we arrived in Austin, we found Ditto’s place, which was a house fairly near the university.
-Ditto had a roommate named Paul, and they’d lived in the house for only a week or so.
+Ditto had a roommate named Paul, and they’d lived in the house for only a week.
 Inside, it was a typical poor freak student pad, furnished with mattresses on the floor, crates for end tables, shelves made of cement blocks and boards, and cheap dressers and desks.

-By now, someone had turned on the overhead lights, replacing the confused flares of the flashlights that had lit the scene, and the four of us—all in our underwear—found ourselves confronted by five large and menacing men in cheap suits, one man in slacks and a sport shirt, and a single uniformed cop.
+By now, someone had turned on the overhead lights, replacing the confused flares of the flashlights lighting the scene, and the four of us—all in our underwear—found ourselves confronted by five large and menacing men in cheap suits, one man in slacks and a sport shirt, and a single uniformed cop.
 All were brandishing pistols or shotguns and flashing badges.

-“Okay,” said the overweight, florid-faced man who seemed to be in charge.
+“Okay,” said the bullying, overweight, florid-faced man who seemed to be in charge.
 “Where’s the stuff?”